silvernotshell/svglogogenerator.oop/README.md

 **Description:** Command-line application that takes in user input to generate a logo and saves it as an SVG file.

 **User Story:**
-AS a freelance web developer
+AS a freelance web developer <br>
-I WANT to generate a simple logo for my projects
+I WANT to generate a simple logo for my projects <br>
 SO THAT I don't have to pay a graphic designer

 **Acceptance Criteria:**
 GIVEN a command-line application that accepts user input